-In this chapter, I’ll do a quick run-through of all you need to do to prepare adequately for your certification exams.
+In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

-Essentially, I’ll help you discover your learning styles and also give you tips to study effectively.
+I’ll help you discover your learning styles and give you tips to study effectively.

 Let’s get right into it!

 So now you’ve reached the point where you have chosen the certification that best suits your needs.